zareenf01/Product-Modal/README.md

 # Product-Modal

 ## Overview
-This is a simple mini project with cute UI from my course where I've build an Product Modal Card with HTML and TailwindCSS.
+This is a simple mini project with cute UI from my course where I've build an Product Modal Card using TailwindCSS.

 ### Users should be able to: